Hame Hotel

 Kids

-Kids are welcome at Hame Hotel.
-The owners have small children of their own, plus a dog to play with.
+Kids are allowed at Hame Hotel, but it isn't catered towards families, especially those with young children.
 Beds and cots can be added to all rooms, and there are two twin rooms that could be booked out for older kids – though teenagers might get bored here.
-There are no real activities on site for youngsters, but there’s endless space outside.
-Little adventurers will love Skye.
+There are no real activities on-site for youngsters, but there’s endless space outside.

 Families Should Know: